DefenderOfBasic/notebook/source/content/ORI/What is ORI?.md

+_July 31, 2025 - v0_

-It's an egregore currently operated by _Defender_ whose goal is to
+It's an egregore[^1] currently operated by _Defender_.

+The goal is to take truth that the frontier knows, and teach it a normie/layperson.
+The frontier keeps finding new esoteric truths[^2], and ORI integrates & propagates it, which creates a new, simple, compressed "common ground" that accelerates the frontier[^3].

+Also we need to figure

+[^1]: define egregore

+[^2]: example truths

+[^3]: in other words: the frontier of human knowledge on planet earth today is bottlenecked by "the backtier".